Calculating NDVI directly from xarray DataArrays

 ndvi = (nir - red) / denominator

-ndvi = ndvi.where(denominator != 0, np.nan)
+ndvi = ndvi.where(denominator != 0, other=np.nan)

 ndvi = ndvi.clip(-1, 1)

-# Attach standard metadata
+# Attach CF-compliant metadata

 ndvi.attrs.update({